ratulb/solana_program_and_rust_client/README.md

 https://travis-ci.org/solana-labs/example-helloworld.svg?branch=master
 [travis-url]: https://travis-ci.org/solana-labs/example-helloworld

-# Hello world on Solana
+# Rust counter program and client on solana

 This project demonstrates how to use solana rust APIs to write a counter program and client in rust.